 - A study of federal SEC enforcement actions reveals that firms with out-of-sync earnings are indeed more likely to misreport them.

 Say a company called CoolConsumerGoodsCo (CCGC) has just released its quarterly earnings report, revealing significantly higher profits than its consumer goods industry counterparts.

 That result might spur analysts to slap a buy rating on the stock and investors to snap up shares.
 In an ideal world, the market wouldn’t have to consider the possibility that the numbers aren’t legit — but then again, it’s not an ideal world.
 (Enron, anyone?)

-Rice Business professors Brian R. Rountree and Shiva Sivaramakrishnan, along with Andrew B. Jackson at UNSW in Australia, studied what makes business leaders more likely to engage in fraudulent earnings reporting.
+Rice Business professors Brian R. Rountree and Shiva Sivaramakrishnan, along with Andrew B. Jackson at University of New South Wales in Australia, studied what makes business leaders more likely to engage in fraudulent earnings reporting.
 Specifically, they focused on the relationship between this kind of misrepresentation and the degree to which a company’s earnings are in line with the rest of its industry — a variable the researchers term “co-movements.”